AnneEnglish/Portfolio-2/README.md

 ### Colour Scheme

 The colour scheme for the website was created by me, not using a colour palette generator.
-I chose these colours as I felt thyy tied in well with the theme of the quiz.
+I chose these colours as I felt they tied in well with the theme of the quiz.

 ![Luck of the Irish Color Scheme](assets/images/colour-scheme.webp)